Comprehensive Report Gives Consumers Valuable Tool to Decode Dairy Aisle

 Since all ingredients in certified organic products must be GMO-free, organic cottage cheese is always made from non-GMO ingredients.

-“Cottage cheese from grass-fed cows can have increased nutritional benefits when compared to cheese made from milk derived from dairy cows raised in conventional confinement and fed a diet high in concentrates including grain and soy,” said Marie Burcham, Cornucopia’s director of domestic policy.
+“Cottage cheese from grass-fed cows can have increased nutritional benefits when compared to cheese made from milk derived from dairy cows raised in conventional confinement and fed a diet high in concentrates including grain and soy,” said Kestrel Burcham, Cornucopia’s director of domestic policy.
 “When you buy authentic organic dairy products, you support farmers who promote soil health and high animal welfare standards not seen elsewhere in the dairy industry.”

 Picking the highest-quality brands out of a crowded dairy case is only getting tougher.